jackharrison300/driver_incentive_web_app/wiki/research/awscognito_research.md

  - Populate base app page with data depending on cognito:groups
     - For company "foo", there should be "foo_drivers" and "foo_sponsors" user groups created dynamically.

+### Authorizing server resources with JWT
+We will get the user pool from our JWT, with that string, we can authorize specific routes.

+Example of user group names:

+ - admin
+ - unsponsored_drivers
+ - foo_sponsors
+ - foo_drivers
+ - bar_sponsors
+ - bar_drivers
+ - baz_sponsors
+ - baz_drivers

+We can write a utility function to check our JWT for this user group name.

 ### Adding a Company as an admin
  - Login as admin